logotype/MyoAS3/README.md

 1. Select File > Actionscript settings.
 2. On the Library Path tab, click on the "Browse to a Native Extension (ANE)" button (button to the right of the SWC button).
-3. Choose the ane file you just downloaded.
+3. Choose the ANE file you just downloaded.

 ####IntelliJ IDEA